rombrew/phobia/doc/MachineTuning.md

 	(pmc) reg pm.flux_gain_SF <x>

-You have an option to disable sensorless estimation if you use position sensors.
+You have an option to completely disable sensorless estimation if you use position sensors.

 	(pmc) reg pm.config_ESTIMATE 0